Groestlcoin/lnd/docs/configuring_tor.md

 **NOTE**: This documentation covers how to ensure that `lnd`'s _Lightning protocol traffic_ is tunneled over Tor.
-Users must ensure that when also running a Bitcoin full-node, that it is also proxying all traffic over Tor.
+Users must ensure that when also running a Groestlcoin full-node, that it is also proxying all traffic over Tor.
 If using the `neutrino` backend for `lnd`, then it will automatically also default to Tor usage if active within `lnd`.